rust-lang/project-ffi-unwind/rfcs/0000-c-unwind-abi.md

 let the exception pass through uncaught or to catch some or all foreign exceptions.

+Within the context of this RFC and in discussions among members of the [FFI-unwind project group][project-group], this class of formally-undefined behavior which we plan to define at later date is referred to as "TBD behavior".

 # Future possibilities
 [future-possibilities]: #future-possibilities

-As mentioned [above][rationale], shims will be required if Rust changes its unwind mechanism.
+The [FFI-unwind project group][project-group] intends to remain active at least until all ["TBD behavior"][unresolved-questions] is defined.

 We may want to provide more means of interaction with foreign exceptions.
 For instance, it may be possible to provide a way for Rust to catch C++ exceptions and rethrow them from another thread.
-See the [discussion above][unresolved-questions] about the behavior of `catch_unwind`.
+Such a mechanism may either be incorporated into the functionality of `catch_unwind` or provided as a separate language or standard library feature.

 Coercions between `"C unwind"` function types (such as function pointers) and the other ABIs are not part of this RFC.
 However, they will probably be indispensible for API design, so we plan to provide them in a future RFC.

+As mentioned [above][rationale], shims will be required if Rust changes its unwind mechanism.